DikarevAndrey/screen-time-chrome-extension/README.md

-# Screen Time Crhome Extension
+# Screen Time Chrome Extension

 Displays your screen time with a nice chart.